avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. __CC BY 4.0: https://creativecommons.org/licenses/by/4.0/

-Note that *V. cholerae* is not the only pathogen that can cause acute watery diarrhoea; similar symptoms also be caused by other bacteria such as enterotoxigenic *E. coli* (ETEC).
+Note that *V. cholerae* is not the only pathogen that can cause acute watery diarrhoea (AWD); similar symptoms also be caused by other bacteria such as enterotoxigenic *E. coli* (ETEC).

 .. image:: Activity.png